Bira/octopus-carnival/_drafts/wir-mm-4e-gibbering-beast.md

 beast.

-The lesser varieties of gibbering beast spontaneously generate when something dies in places touched by the influence of the Far Realm.
+The lesser varieties of gibbering beast spontaneously generate when something dies in places touched by the influence of the Far Realm, which causes the corpse's face to detach and become a newborn beast.
 Over time they can grow and become both smarter and more powerful.
 Sometimes the strongest varieties travel directly from the Far Realm to the world, bent on enacting some insane scheme of their own.

 ## The Numbers